 - salt and pepper

-The picada *optional (goes at the end of coccion)
+The Picada *optional (goes at the end of cooking)

 - a few flat leaf parsley